 58. Choose an invention, and tell how it has made life easier.

 59. Share a time you felt nervous.

 61. Retell a special event you attended.

 62. Write about a usual day from the perspective of an eraser.

 63. If you could dress up as anything for Halloween, what would it be and why?

 64. Write an article for the school newspaper highlighting the benefits of attending after-school tutoring.

 65. Explain how to behave appropriately on the playground.

 66. Create a story using these words: third grade, field trip, broke down, transportation

 67. Explain how to care for a plant.

-68. Write 10 words associated with cafeteria.
-Now create a poem that has those words.
+68. Write 10 words associated with a cafeteria.
+Now create a poem using these words.

 70. Describe a cactus.